 WordPress phpinfo Plugin

-If we are running a CMS like WordPress we have options which is more practical then creating a web page and serve it.
+If we are running a CMS (Content Management System) like WordPress we have options that are more practical than creating a web page and serve it.
 WordPress provides the PHPINFO plugin from the following link.